Receiptful/receiptful-api-docs/source/includes/_users.md

 `https://commerce.campaignmonitor.com/api/v1/users/uninstall`

-Tells Conversio to uninstall the user associated with the given API key.
+Tells CM Commerce to uninstall the user associated with the given API key.
 Among other things, this automatically unsubscribes the user from a premium plan.

 <aside class="success">